 For the final year tallied, CO Supreme Court saw 1,257 cases.
 The Court of Appeals processed 2,482 filings; District Courts recorded 232,803 filings and County Courts absorbed 413,894 filings.
 During that same year, Water Court had 879 filings and 4,509 claims.

-Colorado does not offer the general public direct access to court documents via the internet.
-They also do not provide any copies of court records online.
+Colorado State does not offer the general public direct access to court documents, dockets or public records via the internet.
+They also do not provide any copies of records online.
 However, they request that the public visit the courthouse in person, where the case took place for copies and access.
 The types of available include civil, civil water, small claims, domestic, felony, misdemeanor, and traffic cases.
-Per federal laws, certain information must be removed from court records before they are accessed by the public such as social security numbers, banking information, and children’s names.
+Per federal laws, certain information must be removed from judicial records before they are accessed by the public such as social security numbers, banking information, and children’s names.
 Additionally, sealed, expunged and juvenile records are most often not available to the general public.

-The Colorado Judicial Branch website has an extensive area with downloadable forms and instructions for filing records into various types of cases such as adoption, appeals, estate cases, judgments, name changes, criminal cases, and child custody.
+The Colorado Judicial Branch website has an extensive area with downloadable forms and instructions for filing public records into various types of cases such as adoption, appeals, estate cases, judgments, name changes, criminal cases, protection orders, vital records, and child custody.
 They also have information about the fees associated with each type of filing.
 This information is intended for those who are self-represented and are not using an attorney for their case.
 At this time, the Centennial State does not allow e-filing for the public.
 However, they do offer this service to attorneys and other authorized individuals.
 In some limited instances, they will allow individuals who are representing themselves to use the e-filing system.

-Infotracer’s search tool makes it easy to find Colorado court records within seconds!
-The CO Open Records Act “CORA” makes it easy for anyone to perform a state court records search in the three biggest counties of El Paso County, Denver County, and Arapahoe County or anywhere else in the state!
-Infotracer’s search engine includes thousands of records including Colorado criminal court records, family court records, bankruptcies, CO divorce court records, and more.
+Infotracer’s search tool makes it easy to find public records within seconds!
+The CO Open Records Act “CORA” makes it easy for anyone to perform a state of Colorado judicial records search in the three biggest counties of El Paso County, Denver County, and Arapahoe County, Colorado County or anywhere else in the state!
+Infotracer’s search engine includes thousands of records including Colorado criminal records, family records, bankruptcies, CO divorce records, and more.